vfremaux/moodle-report_patches/README.md

 Principle
 =========

-Pursuant all patches are integrated with consistant start and end range markers, the Core Patch Report provides a code scanner that inspect all Moodle source and searches for start/end pairs so the changes in core will be indexed and identified.
+Pursuant all patchs are integrated with consistant start and end range markers, the Core Patch Report provides a code scanner that inspect all Moodle source and searches for start/end pairs so the changes in core will be indexed and identified.